sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-adsbhub.md

 ```

 * Replace `YOURSTATIONKEY` with the station key you retrieved earlier.
-* The single quotes \(`'`\) are important, as the station key from ADSBHub contains special characters that would confuse docker-compose if the single quotes were missing.
+* The single quotes \(`'`\) are important, as the station key from ADSBHub contains special characters that would confuse `docker compose` if the single quotes were missing.

 For example: